 - Pumped-Storage Hydropower: Study and develop new, smaller, pumped-storage designs that will leverage manufacturing economies of scale and open new markets by avoiding many constraints associated with larger‐scale deployments.

-- Manufacturing R&D: Develop advanced manufacturing for making water power technologies lightweight and modular to reduce the cost of the construction, deployment, and maintenance.
+- Manufacturing R&D: Develop advanced manufacturing for making hydropower technologies lightweight and modular to reduce the cost of the construction, deployment, and maintenance.